 Not at all.
 In the vast majority of cases, you won’t need to do anything beyond confirming your details online; the process of switching energy suppliers has been greatly simplified over recent years.
 Your supply will be automatically transferred on the given date – you won’t even notice it’s happened.
 All that will change is your direct debit and the company you speak to if you experience an issue; everything else remains exactly as it has been before.

-Energy tariffs are rarely one-size-fits-all, which is why our energy comparison service can be broken down into specific services to suit every household need.
+Energy tariffs are rarely one-size-fits-all, which is why our comparisons can be broken down into specific services to suit every household need.